Catholic Church sexual abuse cases by country

-Catholic Church sexual abuse cases in Europe have been documented in several dioceses in European nations.
 Investigations and widespread reporting of sexual abuse scandals were conducted in the early 21st century related to numerous dioceses in the United States of America; several American dioceses have filed for bankruptcy after settling civil lawsuits from victims.
-A significant number of cases have also been reported in Ireland, Australia, New Zealand, Canada, and countries in Europe, Latin America, Africa, and Asia.
+In addition, Catholic Church sexual abuse cases in Europe have been documented in several dioceses in European nations.
+The United Nations Committee on the Rights of the Child (CRC) has criticized the Holy See’s worldwide handling of child sexual abuse cases, noting systemic failures in protection, accountability, and implementation of the Convention across its global institutions.

-In 2001, lawsuits were filed in the United States and Ireland, alleging that some priests had sexually abused minors and that their superiors had conspired to conceal and otherwise abet their criminal misconduct.
-In 2004, the John Jay Report tabulated a total of 4,392 priests and deacons in the U.S. against whom allegations of sexual abuse had been made.
+In 2001, lawsuits were filed in the United States and Ireland alleging that some priests had sexually abused minors and that their superiors had conspired to conceal and otherwise abet their criminal misconduct.
+Victims themselves often conceal the names and acts of the priests who abused them, due to lifelong shame surrounding such treatment.
+John Jay Report tabulated a total of 4,392 priests and deacons in the U.S. against whom allegations of sexual abuse had been made.
 The numbers of reported abuse allegations and court cases have increased worldwide since then.

-The U.N.
-Committee on the Rights of the Child (CRC) has asked the Vatican for detailed information on the full extent of child abuse worldwide by priests, monks and nuns.
-It has also asked how the Holy See prevents abusers from contacting additional children and how the Holy See ensures that known crimes against children are reported to the police.
-In the past there were issues over the church hierarchy failing to report abuse to law enforcement and allowing abusers further contact with children.
-1 November 2013 was set as a deadline for the CRC receiving the information.
-In June 2021, a team of U.N. special rapporteurs for the Office of the High Commissioner for Human Rights have criticized the Vatican referring to persistent allegations that the Catholic Church had obstructed and failed to cooperate with domestic judicial proceedings, in order to prevent accountability for abusers and compensation for victims.
+The CRC has asked the Vatican for detailed information on the full extent of child abuse worldwide by priests, monks and nuns.
+They have also asked how the Holy See prevents abusers from contacting additional children and how they ensure that known crimes against children are reported to the police.
+In the past, there were issues with the church hierarchy failing to report abuse to law enforcement and allowing abusers further contact with children.
+November 1st 2013 was set as a deadline for the CRC to receive the information.
+In June 2021, a team of U.N. special rapporteurs for the Office of the High Commissioner for Human Rights criticized the Vatican, because of the persistent allegations that the Catholic Church is obstructing and not cooperating with domestic judicial proceedings in order to deny accountability for the abusers and compensation for the victims.